apoz/connectivity_checker/README.md

 ```
  python -m unittest discover
  ```
-Tests classes are implemented under the tests directory of the project
+Tests classes are implemented under the tests directory of the project.

 # Input file format